khaled196/project-1-report/paper.md

 # Introduction

-As part of the one week Biohackathion 2019 in Fukuoka Japan, we formed a working group on Logic Programming for the biomedical sciencies.
+As part of the one week Biohackathion 2019 in Fukuoka Japan, we formed a working group on Logic Programming for the biomedical sciences.

 Logic programming in the form of relational SQL queries on database tables and SPARQL queries on semantic web graph data stores, is